iRB-Lab/py-ga-VRPTW/README.md

 ```

 #### View Logs
 The sample codes will print logs on the screen.
-Meanwhile, a **CSV format** log file will be found in the `results\` directory after running each sample code, which can be canceled by setting the `exportCSV` flag to `False`, i.e.,
+Meanwhile, a **CSV format** log file will be saved in the `results\` directory after running each sample code, which can be canceled by setting the `exportCSV` flag to `False`, i.e.,

 ```python
 # -*- coding: utf-8 -*-